CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 ![backup-sh-script](backup-sh.png)

 Feel free to read this amazing [*Exploiting Wildcard for Privilege Escalation*](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/) article to fully grasp the concept of the **wildcard injection**.
+The gist is that we are trying to exploit a vulnerability in a specific software or utility, `tar`, that processes files with specific flags, `--checkpoint-action`, in order to gain unauthorized access to a remote machine by executing arbitrary code, the `shell.sh` script.

 This is what `backup.sh` does:
 1. It creates a **tar archive** named `backup.tar`, using the `tar cf /opt/backups/backup.tar` command.